DGStefano/T-ChroNet/README.md

 2. Ontology analysis and Transcription Factor analysis [html](./vignette/Vignette2_rGREATandCistrome.html) [Rmd](./vignette/Vignette2_rGREATandCistrome.Rmd)

 ## Execution
-To run the TRACES.py script, there are some positional arguments to be set :
+To run the TCHRONET.py script, there are some positional arguments to be set :
-- path to the normalized counts matrix
+- -m or --matrix : Path to input matrix
-- the name of the output edge list file
+- -o or --output : Path to the output file
-- number of elements in each chunk per thread (tested with 100000)
+- -s or --stepsize : Stepsize for RAM parameters
-- number of threads to use
+- -@ or --threads : Number of threads to use
-- path to a temp dir to be used during the execution
+- -t or --tempdir : Temporary directory to use.
+Will create a \"/tmp\" directory inside it
+- -r of --threshold : Starting threshold

 The other two scripts are useful for analyzing the network :
-- **TRACES_regnet_Analysis.ipynb** loads the network and uses leiden algorithm to find communities
+- **TCHRONET_regnet_Analysis.ipynb** loads the network and uses leiden algorithm to find communities
-- **TRACES_rGREAT.R** allows the interrogation of GREAT to define enriched pathways for each community
+- **TCHRONET_rGRATE.R** allows the interrogation of GREAT to define enriched pathways for each community